Last updated August 2024. Next update due August 2026

 Review

-This policy will be reviewed annually.
+This policy will be reviewed bi-annually.

 Fundraising Regulator Code of Practice - Appendix I